Weekend in Perpignan – How to Spend 2 Perfect Days in Perpignan

 Back on narrow Rue Fabriques-Nadal, Café Sansa is Perpignan’s most atmospheric restaurant.
 A favourite hangout of Dali, it’s walls are cluttered with maritime memorabilia, bullfighting posters, drawings and paintings, and a few pictures of the artist.
 Opt for the good-value menu du jour if you’re on a budget or seafood or steak from the menu if you’re not.
 If Café Sansa is full, Carl also recommends the Catalan-focused Bodega de Castellet next door, where he says good-naturedly “you’ll get a great meal if the owner isn’t drunk yet!”

 After the Castellet (see above), Perpignan’s main sight is the colossal castle, the Palais des Rois Majorque, although there are a few splendid churches in town too, including the striking 14th century Cathédral St-Jean and Church of St-Jacques, dating from the same period.
 Perpignan is also home to many contemporary art galleries that you’ll come across, often wedged between boutiques, so keep your eyes peeled.

 The fascinating multicultural quarter south and west of the Church of St-Jacques is worth sauntering.
 On the main street of Rue François Llucia you’ll find businesses ran by North African immigrants with eateries specializing in tajine and couscous, bakeries selling baklava, and barbershops and general stores with signage in Arabic.
 The backstreets, home to Perpignan’s Romany population, are reminiscent of Marseille and Naples, with washing hanging over balconies and families sitting in the streets gossiping.

 For gourmet goodies, you can’t go wrong with the excellent honeys, olive and dried sausages from the Saturday market on Place de la République.
 For fresh patés, terrines, foie gras, and other goose and duck products, head to Pradal on the square, between Déclic Caféand Boucherie Espinet.
 There are delicious chocolate shops dotted all over town, but especially on Rue Voltaire, which is also lined with gorgeous stores, such as L’Atelier, which sells stylish jewellery that they make on the premises, and chic bags and accessories.
 Around the corner on Rue Mailly, also lined with boutiques, Les Comptoirs has a wide range of espadrilles, the region’s traditional shoe of choice.

 You can’t beat a late afternoon vin blanc in the sunshine on the square at Déclic or adjoining Republic Café, which are both wonderful for people watching.
 During the warmer months live jazz bands perform on the square.
 Or join the locals for beers at Bar de la Marée (see above).

-Foodies won’t be able to resist trying La Galinette by Michelin-star chef Christophe Comes, whose cuisine is based on fresh seafood and vegetables from the Chef’s own garden, although we were disappointed.
-After a sublime bright green pea soup, our tasting menu went downhill with confused dishes constructed from way too many flavours, and a lot of fried, over-cooked food that didn’t let the fresh produce shine.
+Foodies won’t be able to resist trying La Galinette by Michelin-star chef Christophe Comes, whose cuisine is based on fresh local seafood and vegetables from the Chef’s own garden, although we were a tad disappointed.
+After a sublime bright green pea soup, our tasting menu went downhill with confused dishes constructed from way too many flavours, and a lot of fried and over-cooked food that didn’t let the fresh produce shine.
 Off night perhaps?